Bilberry (Vaccinium myrtillus)

 40 diabetic retinopathy patients.

 Bilberry extract reduced retinal hemorrhages and improved capillary permeability measures.
-Note: this body of evidence is older and has heterogeneous methodology; modern systematic reviews of bilberry for diabetic retinopathy describe the evidence as preliminary/inconclusive.
+Note: this body of evidence is older and has heterogeneous methodology; modern evidence reviews of bilberry for diabetic retinopathy describe the evidence as preliminary/inconclusive.
 Strong claims should be tempered.

 2

-Bilberry/Anthocyanins and Postprandial Glucose — Crossover RCT
+Bilberry/Anthocyanins and Postprandial Glucose — Crossover Clinical Trial

 Healthy adults.
 Acute crossover design.